 The practice had quality assurance processes to encourage learning and continuous improvement.
 These included audits of dental care records, radiographs and infection prevention and control.
 Where learning points had been identified these were discussed with the individual dentist and an action plan produced.

-The whole staff team had annual appraisals.
+The whole staff team had annual appraisals and the practice manager held one to one meetings with staff.
 They discussed learning needs, general wellbeing and aims for future professional development.
 We saw evidence of completed appraisals in the staff folders.

-Staff completed 'highly recommended' training as per General Dental Council professional standards.
+Staff completed 'highly recommended' training as per the General Dental Council professional standards.
 This included undertaking medical emergencies and basic life support training annually.
+The provider supported and encouraged staff to complete their continuing professional development to meet the professional standards.